mixmastamyk/console/docs/why.rst

 Turns out that terminfo is a big pain in the butt and not even a full solution for all the trouble.
-The console package has implemented some support.
+The console package has implemented support, although it is new.
-Use ``import console.terminfo`` first thing or set ``PY_CONSOLE_USE_TERMINFO=1`` to try it out.
+Set the environment variable, ``PY_CONSOLE_USE_TERMINFO=1`` to try it out.

-However, generally the local detection should work fine on common terminal emulators. console will default to terminfo if it sees that the terminal is remote via an SSH connection, or the above environment variable has been set.
+However, generally the local detection should work fine on common terminal emulators. console will default to using terminfo if it sees that the terminal is remote via an SSH connection, or the above environment variable has been set.